joeycastillo/voteforthedemocrat/about.md

 They’re stickers, measuring 5½" × 2⅛", printed on high quality white vinyl by the fine folks at [Sticker Guy](https://www.stickerguy.com).
 They're ideally sized for you to stick on your truck, to leave in a coffee shop, or to put on that one wall in that one restroom that's covered floor to ceiling in stickers.
 They're also priced cheaply enough that after you've done all those things, you'll probably have some leftover to give your friends and family.

 You could also, y'know, buy a bunch and sell them outside the local Green Party convention for $2 a pop — it's a profit opportunity, AND an opportunity to be passive-aggressive with people who voted for Jill Stein.
 It's entirely up to you.
-So far I've sold five (thanks Audrey!), and given away a few thousand; all profits will go toward making more stickers, promoting the message or doing more with the website.
+For my part, all profits will go toward making more stickers, promoting the message or doing more with the website.
+So far it's made like negative $750 so I have a few stickers to sell to get out of the hole.

 ## Have Questions About Voting For The Democrat?